Wix.com (NASDAQ:WIX) Given New $250.00 Price Target at Rosenblatt Securities

-Wix.com (NASDAQ:WIX) had its price objective decreased by Rosenblatt Securities from $270.00 to $250.00 in a research note issued to investors on Thursday morning, Price Targets.com reports.
+Wix.com (NASDAQ:WIX) had its target price decreased by Rosenblatt Securities from $270.00 to $250.00 in a research report released on Wednesday, Benzinga reports.
 Rosenblatt Securities currently has a neutral rating on the information services provider’s stock.

-Other research analysts also recently issued research reports about the stock.
-Needham & Company LLC cut their target price on shares of Wix.com from $340.00 to $310.00 and set a buy rating on the stock in a research report on Thursday.
-Evercore ISI assumed coverage on shares of Wix.com in a research report on Tuesday, April 13th.
-They issued an outperform rating and a $370.00 price objective on the stock.
-Wedbush cut their price objective on shares of Wix.com from $420.00 to $320.00 and set an outperform rating on the stock in a research report on Thursday.
-Wolfe Research assumed coverage on shares of Wix.com in a research report on Wednesday, March 31st.
-They issued an outperform rating and a $350.00 price objective on the stock.
-Finally, KeyCorp lifted their price objective on shares of Wix.com from $350.00 to $375.00 and gave the stock an overweight rating in a research report on Tuesday, May 11th.
-Two research analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company’s stock.
-The company currently has a consensus rating of Buy and an average target price of $320.28.
+Other equities analysts also recently issued reports about the company.
+KeyCorp raised their price objective on Wix.com from $350.00 to $375.00 and gave the company an overweight rating in a research note on Monday, May 17th.
+Wolfe Research began coverage on Wix.com in a research report on Wednesday, March 31st.
+They set an outperform rating and a $350.00 price target for the company.
+Oppenheimer raised their price target on Wix.com from $300.00 to $340.00 and gave the stock an outperform rating in a research report on Thursday, February 18th.
+They noted that the move was a valuation call.
+Needham & Company LLC dropped their price target on Wix.com from $340.00 to $310.00 and set a buy rating for the company in a research report on Wednesday.
+Finally, Zacks Investment Research raised Wix.com from a sell rating to a hold rating and set a $310.00 price target for the company in a research report on Tuesday, April 20th.
+Two analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the company.
+The company currently has a consensus rating of Buy and a consensus target price of $320.28.

 Wix.com Company Profile